abhishekshah25/3-layer-Medallion-Data-Pipeline/medallion_dbt_spark/README.md

-Try running the following commands for the environment setup:
+Try running the following commands for the environment setup of dbt:

 - dbt run
 - dbt test